 General

-The Video Decoding Engine (VDE) enables the decoding, the synchronisation and the formatting of one or more elementary streams fed through the Input Video Decoding Interface (IVDI) of the VDE and provided to the subsequent elements of the rendering pipeline via the Output Video Decoding Interface (OVDI). sssfed The VDE would execute a merging operation on the elementary streams when the number of video decoder instances is lower than the number of input elementary streams.
+The Video Decoding Engine (VDE) enables the decoding, the synchronisation and the formatting of one or more elementary streams fed through the Input Video Decoding Interface (IVDI) of the VDE and provided to the subsequent elements of the rendering pipeline via the Output Video Decoding Interface (OVDI).
+The VDE extracts and merges independently coded regions of a set of input elementary streams and generates new set of elementary streams fed to the video decoder instances running inside the engine through the input formatting function.
+The VDE would execute a merging operation on the elementary streams when the number of video decoder instances is lower than the number of input elementary streams.
 Conversely, the VDE would execute an extraction operation when the number of video decoder instances is greater than the number of input elementary streams.

 Figure 1 presents a possible architecture for the VDE and the associated IVDI and OVDI interfaces.